 Experience: Outsourced accounting firms have Controllers and CFO’s, on staff.
 Having all levels of experience gets the day to day tasks and high level processing solved.

-Cost: The price of an outsourced accounting team can be equivalent to one salaried employee.
+Team: Having multiple people ensures deadlines are always met.
+Plus the price of an outsourced accounting team can be equivalent to one salaried employee.

 Communication: You won’t always be speaking with the same person.
 A firm will also be dealing with multiple contracts at once, so you could be waiting in line.

 When you hire an accountant it is like entering a new relationship.
 Handing over the books is no easy feat.
 It takes a certain amount of trust to open a door into your finances.
 Here are a couple of places to search.